Some of the possible consequences of having bad credit include:

-There are a few different factors that can cause a low score.
-These include:
+There are a few different factors that can have a negative impact on your credit score.

 - Not being registered on the electoral roll - Registering proved your identity to lenders.
 You can register here, it only takes five minutes.

 - Recent credit applications - All hard searches on your credit file are logged.
-Find out who can see your credit report and what will be classed as hard searches.
+Find out who can see your credit report and what will be classed as a hard search.

 - Missed or late payments - Even a payment that’s a day late can be recorded on your credit report.
 Set up Direct Debits to make sure you pay on time, every time.